peteroupc/classic-wallpaper/uielements.md

 Here is a challenge.
 Write computer code (released to the public domain or licensed under the Unlicense) to draw the following ways to style borders and buttons:

-- Window border, text box border, status field border, and grouping border.[^2]
+- Window border, text box border, status field border, and grouping border.[^3]
 - The following elements in the unpressed, pressed, and unavailable ("disabled" or "inactive") appearances:
     - Buttons in normal, "option-set", and mixed-value ("indeterminate" or "third state") states.
     - Buttons selected by default in normal, "option-set", and mixed-value states.
     - Toolbar buttons in normal, "option-set", and mixed-value states.
-    - Checkboxes when unset, when set, and in mixed-value state.
+    - Checkboxes when unset ("unchecked" or "unticked"), when set ("checked" or "ticked"), and in mixed-value state.
     - Option buttons ("radio buttons") when unset, option buttons when set, sliders.
 - Toolbar buttons in normal, mixed-value, and "option-set" states:  Hover style.
 - Optionally, other user-interface elements (such as scroll bars and toggle switches).